-As the extensive literature shows, internationally co-authored papers are cited more often for many reasons, not least because their authors are more likely to perform excellent research (Adams, 2013, p.
-559).
-This section examines the international collaboration premium (or superior citation returns) (Olechnicka et al., 2019, p.
-100) in greater detail by field of research and development, relating the average number of citations of international or national co-authored publications to the benchmark of average institutional collaboration (100%) (see Kamalski & Plume, 2013).
-Collaboration patterns by field are shown in Figure 7 in the Data Appendices, revealing a clear distinction between old and new EU member states.
+As the extensive literature shows, internationally co-authored papers are cited more often for many reasons, not least because their authors are more likely to perform excellent research (Adams 2013, 559).
+This section examines the international collaboration premium (or superior citation returns) (Olechnicka, Ploszaj, and Celinska-Janowicz 2019, 100) in greater detail by field of research and development, relating the average number of citations of international or national co-authored publications to the benchmark of average institutional collaboration (100%) (see Kamalski and Plume 2013).
+Collaboration patterns by field are shown in Figure 6, revealing a clear distinction between old and new EU member states.
 Increases in citations of papers involving international collaboration are substantially higher for EU-13 than for EU-15 countries, especially in medical sciences (445% vs. 206% of baseline) and the humanities (348% vs. 148%), as well as for all fields combined (303% vs. 159%), reflecting global patterns (also shown).
 The smaller increases in the natural sciences may indicate that the citation premium for internationalization is lower in fields where collaboration has been the norm than in fields where it is expanding.